chase-moskal/xiome/readme.md

 <br/>

-## how to survive within the xiome onion
+## ⚔️ how to survive within the xiome onion

 if you think about xiome like an onion, you'll notice some distinct layers.
 each layer has its own little landscape of concepts and tools you'll need to learn to get anything done.

 ### components — *what users interact with*
-- learn about modern web development.
+- learn about modern web development
-  - learn about web components.
+  - learn about web components
-  - learn about the shadow dom.
+  - learn about the shadow dom
-  - learn about css custom properties, and css parts.
+  - learn about css custom properties, and css parts
   - learn https://lit.dev/
-- learn about `ops`.
+- learn about `ops`
-  - the components commonly use a system called `ops` for loading spinners.
+  - the components commonly use a system called `ops` for loading spinners
-  - anything that needs a loading spinner (many things) uses `ops`.
+  - anything that needs a loading spinner (many things) uses `ops`
-  - they're everywhere.
+  - they're everywhere
-  - read how `ops` work further down the readme.
+  - read how `ops` work further down the readme
-- learn about xio vs xiome components.
+- learn about xio vs xiome components
-  - component with names starting with `xiome` are "wired up" with models and state management.
+  - component with names starting with `xiome` are "wired up" with models and state management
-  - components with names starting with `xio` are simpler standalone components without any wirings.
+  - components with names starting with `xio` are simpler standalone components without any wirings
-- learn about xiome component wirings.
+- learn about xiome component wirings
-  - xiome components have a property called `this.share`, which is a bag of goodies, like models and other facilities.
+  - xiome components have a property called `this.share`, which is a bag of goodies, like models and other facilities
-  - xiome components are wired up with state management, so components will re-render whenever the relevant model state is changed.
+  - xiome components are wired up with state management, so components will re-render whenever the relevant model state is changed
   - wirings happen in files with names like `integrate-blah-components.ts`
-- learn that the `theme.css.ts` exists.
+- learn that the `theme.css.ts` exists
-  - all components inherit common css in `s/framework/theme.css.ts`.
+  - all components inherit common css in `s/framework/theme.css.ts`

 ### models — *the brains on the frontend*
 - learn about services
-  - models are provided service objects, which contain async api functions.
+  - models are provided service objects, which contain async api functions
-  - you just call the functions. those are api calls.
+  - you just call the functions. those are api calls
-- learn about `snapstate`.
+- learn about `snapstate`
-  - snapstate is the state management library for xiome.
+  - snapstate is the state management library for xiome
-  - a model must return the relevant snapstate `subscribe` or `track` function.
+  - a model must return the relevant snapstate `subscribe` or `track` function
-  - learn more about `snapstate` further below.
+  - learn more about `snapstate` further below
-- learn about `ops`.
+- learn about `ops`
-  - they're for loading spinners.
+  - they're for loading spinners
-  - they're everywhere because lots of things load.
+  - they're everywhere because lots of things load
-  - read more aboutn `ops` further below.
+  - read more aboutn `ops` further below

 ### api services — *do servery things and talk with the database*
 - learn `renraku` and how xiome uses it